pufefe/GA4-Funnel-analysis/README.en.md

 ## Author

-Maxim — student ("Digitalization of Economic Activity" track), preparing for a data analyst internship at Gazprom Neft's IT cluster.
+Mikhailov Maxim  - a third-year student at the St. Petersburg State University of Economics, specializing in "Digitalization of Economic Activity."